What is important to consider when growing a fern?

 Ferns are an attractive addition to any home or office with their foliage ranging from delicate to dramatic.
 Most ferns thrive in filtered light or shady sites outdoors, but the tropical ferns we use as houseplants are poor candidates for low-light locations.
-These ferns prefer bright, indirect sunlight, and temperatures between 68 and 78 degrees Fahrenheit.

 Consistent watering is important for healthy ferns.
 They should be kept evenly moist, not wet.
 Overwatering causes the fronds to yellow and wilt and can lead to root rot and fungal diseases, especially if the pot is allowed to sit in water.
 Too little water also causes wilt.
 A few varieties, such as Rabbit’s Foot Fern, Brake fern, and Holly Fern are an exception to the consistent watering rule.
 For these, you may allow the soil to dry out slightly between waterings.

 Ferns should be watered thoroughly, until excess water flows through the container’s drain holes.
 Then empty out the excess water in the tray or saucer.
 Wait to water again until the soil surface begins to feel dry to the touch.
 Place ferns far enough from walls and other plants to insure good air circulation.
 If you hang your ferns from the ceiling, be sure they are not too close to the ceiling.
 The higher they are, the hotter and drier the air, especially during the heating season.
 This may cause the tips of your fern’s fronds to turn brown and die.

 Do I need to do anything else to my fern other than water it?